vanderbiltrobotics/Programming-Workshops/lessons/PID_Controllers.md

 apply(output_sig)
 ```

 Notice that by changing the value of `P_gain`, we can change the speed at which we approach the target.
 A high P_gain will cause us to approach faster than if we use a lower P_gain.
-In real applications, the controller can't act infinitely fast, so if the P_gain is set to high, the output may overshoot the target value or even oscillate out of control.
+In real applications, the controller can't act infinitely fast, so if the P_gain is set too high, the output may overshoot the target value or even oscillate out of control.

 We can design a working controller for some systems using only proportional control.
 For instance, in the first example, proportional control is all that we need to move the point to the target.